 Save the Dunes, the National Parks Conservation Association and the Student Conservation Association are working to bolster land restoration and management efforts in the Indiana dunes landscape, furthering the protection of our national and state park and treasured Northwest Indiana natural resources.
 The project, funded by the Gaylord & Dorothy Donnelley Foundation and ArcelorMittal, supported a Student Conservation Association crew to restore oak savanna habitat and prepare for prescribed burns in Indiana Dunes State Park.
 In an era of continually limited resources, this work to protect the unique habitats of the Indiana dunes is increasingly important.

-As part of this project, the National Parks Conservation Association, in partnership with Save the Dunes, will look at long-term solutions to better fund restoration and land management in the Indiana dunes landscape.
+As part of this project, Save the Dunes and the National Parks Conservation Association will look at long-term solutions to better fund restoration and land management in the Indiana dunes landscape.
 Consistent and sustainable funding for land management is key for the preservation of the unique and fragile habitats that define the Indiana dunes, especially in an urban setting where threats are persistent.
 The National Parks Conservation Association and Save the Dunes will explore opportunities for increased funding for natural resource management, and opportunities for cooperative land management and collaborative projects.

 For millions of visitors and residents of Northwest Indiana, the Indiana dunes are a source of respite, recreation, and lifelong learning.
 There is something unique and unforgettable about the Indiana dunes.
 Embedded within a largely urban and industrial setting are some of the most stunning, complex, and globally rare habitats in the country.
 Collaborative efforts are our best chance at protecting that unique quality of the Indiana dunes.
 We’re proud that through partnerships, we can protect the Indiana dunes for current and future generations.